 On to the old Jewish quarter we visited the New Old Synagogue and the old Jewish cemetery, learning the history of the Prague Jewish community.

 Our tour took us back to Wenceslas square and on to St Nicholas Church, where we had the opportunity for a brief tour.

 Our tour came to an end at the Louvre Cafe with brunch in the former haunt of intellectuals such as Albert Einstein and Frank Kafta.

 By now the tourist throng had awoken once again.
 Armed with a few tips from our tour guide, we found the quiet oasis of the Wallenstein Palace gardens.
 Here we found bubbling fountains, free roaming peacocks and an amazing dripstone wall.

 After wandering through the market stalls in Wenceslas Square, sampling some of the local produce.we meandered. along the Vltava River enjoying the spectacular scenery, taking in many of the artistic sculptures for which Prague is also well known.

 Prague has so many magnificent attractions on offer and we definitely need to return to explore more fully.
 However if you are planning a visit to the more popular attractions, early morning is the time to go.

-For more detailed information on the main attractions in Prague, look out for my next post “15 things you must do in Prague”
+For more detailed information on the main attractions in Prague, look out for my next post “15 things to do in Prague”